 The wrong mosquito coils can make marital harmony impossible.
 Mobile phones are for chatting idly to loved ones, and nothing else: buy the right SIM card and your circle of friends will apparently include a glamorous selection of Jakarta-based celebrities.
 And adverts for energy drinks, tonics for men (“Aduh!
 Tiga kali!”), slimming potions, and feminine ‘stamina’ drinks, all basically have the same thing in mind.
 Or – more to the point – they all basically want to put the same thing in our minds.

-* The 16 terrestrial channels currently available in Yogyakarta are TVRI, TPI, RCTI, SCTV, TRANS, LATIVI, METRO, TV7, ANTV, MTV, INDOSIAR, TVRI (YOGYA), TVRI (JAVA TENGAH), and three brand new local channels RBTV, JOGJA TV, and the not yet active TUGU TV.
+* The 16 terrestrial channels currently available in Yogyakarta are TVRI, TPI, RCTI, SCTV, TRANSTV, LATIVI (TvOne), METROTV, TV7 (Trans7), ANTV, MTV, INDOSIAR, TVRI (YOGYA), TVRI (JAVA TENGAH), KOMPASTV, and three brand new local channels RBTV, JOGJA TV, and the not yet active TUGU TV.